Adarshv0524/Adarshv0524/README.md

 ### ✨Lumina RAG
 <samp>
-[cite_start]<b>Lumina RAG</b> is an advanced Retrieval-Augmented Generation system designed to turn static documents (PDFs, PPTX, images) into a fully interactive knowledge base[cite: 3, 6]. [cite_start]Users can engage in natural language conversations to analyze and extract insights with AI-powered, context-aware responses and source citations[cite: 3, 4].
+<b>Lumina RAG</b> is an advanced Retrieval-Augmented Generation system designed to turn static documents (PDFs, PPTX, images) into a fully interactive knowledge base.
+Users can engage in natural language conversations to analyze and extract insights with AI-powered, context-aware responses and source citations.
 </samp>

 <p align="center">